NaszvadiG/DhoBlog/README.md

-# dhoCMS
+# dhoBlog
-CMS Multisite Based on CodeIgniter Framework
+dhoBlog is a free and open source blogging platform built using the CodeIgniter PHP framework.